myousefi2016/QLB/README.md

 # Quantum Lattice Boltzmann #

-QLB is a Dirac Solver using the Quantum Lattice Boltzmann scheme.
-The goal of this project is to provide an efficient implementation which allows to visualize the solution of the Dirac equation in real-time.
-To achieve this goal QLB relies heavily on multi-threading and GPU acceleration through CUDA.
+QLB is a 2D Dirac Solver using the Quantum Lattice Boltzmann scheme.
+The goal of this project is to provide an efficient implementation which allows to visualize the solution of the 2D Dirac equation in real-time using OpenGL and CUDA.
+This project is part of my bachelor thesis in computational science and engineering at ETH Zürich.

 <p align="center">
   <img src="https://github.com/thfabian/QLB/blob/master/misc/QLBtest.png?raw=true" alt="QLB"/>